Dudley Bradstreet (magistrate): Salem Witch Trials

-Family
+Personal life

 He was the fifth son of Governor Simon Bradstreet and his wife, the poet Anne Dudley Bradstreet.
 Anne's father, Thomas Dudley, was also Governor of Massachusetts Bay Colony.
 One of his brothers, John Bradstreet, was also implicated in the witch trials.

 Bradstreet married Anne Wood Price, daughter of Richard and Anne (Priddeth) Wood and widow of Theodore Price.
 Their children were: